 Assessments can be in different formats, depending on where you live and your level of need.
 For example, it may not be appropriate for someone with complex needs to have an assessment over the phone.
 It’s common for local authorities to use some sort of ‘triage’ process to decide which type of assessment would be appropriate.
 Assessments can be:

-Face to face: A qualified assessor from the local authority, such as a social worker, care manager or another worker, visits your home or the ward if you are in hospital.
+face to face with a qualified assessor from the local authority, such as a social worker, care manager or another worker, in your home or the ward if you are in hospital

-A supported self-assessment: You complete an assessment (usually a form) or a council worker helps you to complete the form.
+a supported self-assessment, where you complete an assessment (usually a form) or a council worker helps you to complete the form

-A phone or online assessment: This is for someone who appears to have less complex needs (or to determine the need for a more detailed face-to-face or supported self-assessment).
+a phone or online assessment for those who appear to have less complex needs (or to determine the need for a more detailed face-to-face or supported self-assessment)

-Joint assessment: Face to face but with professionals from other teams or services that you are in contact with or are receiving support from.
+a joint assessment with professionals from other teams or services that you are in contact with or are receiving support from

-You can have someone to support you during the assessment and at any stage.
+You can have someone to support you.
 This could be a partner, family member or friend.
-It can help to have someone who provides you with any type of informal support.

 If you do not have someone who could support you (and not having this support would mean that you are unable to take part in your assessment fully) then the local authority can provide an independent advocate for you.